 The division has conducted significant stakeholder engagement to understand the needs of covered populations by conducting 23 deep listening sessions in partnership with organizations serving covered populations, as well as nine public regional sessions, one in each economic prosperity zone and one virtual session.
-The division also analyzed county and regional digital inclusion plans covering 48 counties, received over 6,500 responses to the N.C.
-Digital Equity Survey, and identified 951 organizations providing 1,316 resources and assets to meet digital needs in the state.
-The division will ensure that all eligible non-deployment activities are meeting the barriers and needs identified through this stakeholder engagement process.
+The division also analyzed county and regional digital

 Utilizing ARPA funding, the division launched a two-phased digital equity grant program for state and local organizations.
 The division tracks Key Performance Indicators (KPIs), engages with stakeholders, and follows a clear project execution timeline.
 The goal is to empower grantees to expand or develop digital equity programs in communities.
 We have established KPIs, focusing on affordability, access, and digital skills training, and use these metrics to evaluate program success and impact.
 The division requires grantees to report on their KPIs and programmatic efforts quarterly, including their progress in serving specific populations.
 We prioritize equity and have gathered stakeholder feedback to enhance our grant-making and execution process and ensure our plans align with community needs.

-Finally, the division will offer applicants the option to identify alternative approaches to non-deployment activities in the application process, such as non-deployment activities that:
+Finally, the division will offer applicants the option to identify alternative approaches to nondeployment activities in the application process.
+Organizations are to demonstrate, using data, how covered populations are addressed.